ranjeetha-virdi/cutomer-segmentation/README.md

    I. Design a Segmentation pipeline to carry out including Exploratory Data Analysis, Data Wrangling, Feature Engineering and Modeling.

    II.
-Reducing the features with the help of PCA for customer segmentation.
+Reducing the features with the help of PCA.

    The basic requirements to meet this aim we need to do the following steps: